Hello Selfie Miami 2015

 “[Durbin uses] selfies [to] reclaim the often mocked and ‘feminine’ performance for the camera, as art, as a potentially empowering practice.
 [The Hello Selfie performance takes place] in LA’s Chinatown, with a group of women taking selfies for an hour straight.
 The women are decked out in Hello Kitty and glitter and unabashedly photograph their near-naked bodies.
 The video [documentation of the performance] also captures the reactions of the public filming pedestrians mocking or joyfully participating in the spectacle.
 In its position as irl performance, as well as a digital video, the work is able to document the way people objectify, or learn about objectification, in the process of spectatorship.” -Katie Rosenthal, The Hundreds, 2015

-Hello Selfie Miami in 100,000 Years of Beauty by Galliard, edited by Elisabeth Azoulay.
+Hello Selfie Miami in the book 100,000 Years of Beauty by Galliard (2023), edited by Elisabeth Azoulay.